This is what happens - a novel by chris wind

 This is what happens provides several answers as it traces this disappearance with a microscopic examination of one woman’s life.
 There are three voices juxtaposed throughout the novel: the fresh, impassioned protagonist speaking through her journal entries from the age of fifteen; the sarcastic, now-fifty protagonist commenting about the events of her life, occasionally speaking to her younger self; and the dispassionate narrator.

-The novel’s audience is primarily women—it will resonate most with older women, but it is younger women who most need to read it.
+This “creative memoir” will resonate most with older women, but it is younger women who most need to read it.
 Because this is what happens.

 Magenta 2020